aspose-html/Aspose.HTML-Documentation/content/java/converting-between-formats/html-converter/convert-html-to-pdf/_index.md

     com.aspose.html.converters.Converter.convertHTML("<h1>Convert HTML to PDF!</h1>", ".", new PdfSaveOptions(), Path.combine(getOutputDir(), "convert-with-single-line.pdf"));
 {{< /highlight >}}

+In the example we use the convertHTML(content, baseUri, options, outputPath) method of the Converter class that takes four parameters: string with HTML code to be converted, the base folder for the input HTML file, an instance of the PdfSaveOptions class, and the output file path where the converted file will be saved.

 ## **Convert HTML to PDF in Java**

 Let's walk through the step-by-step instructions for a simple HTML to PDF conversion scenario: